 1. 1972

-In retrospect the reader often discovers that the first chapter of a novel
+In retrospect the reader often discovers that the first chapter

-or the opening scene of a drama introduces some of the major themes of the
+or the opening scene of a drama introduces some of the major

 work.
-Write an essay about the opening scene of a drama or the first
+Write an essay about the opening scene of a drama or the

 chapter of a novel in which you explain how it functions in this way.
-In

-your essay do not merely summarize the plot of the work you are
+your essay do not merely summarize the plot of the work you

 discussing.